 I’ve never won a gold medal.
-I imagine it would feel great.
+I imagine it would fantastic, right?
 But that solid gold must not feel like a Hawaiian lei.
 It would not feel light around my neck.
-Rather it would tug down on you.
+Rather it would tug down on me.
 Like the numerous emotions pulling at my heart.
 I can physically feel the weight.
-Lonely.
-Depressed.
-Angry.
-Joyful.
-Offended.
+Loneliness.
+Depression.
+Anger.
+Anxiety.
 A twister of feelings battling for center stage.
-A fight to the death.
-I cannot admit who I want to be victorious.
-But this war will not be over soon.
-The collateral damage will be upsetting.
-No amount of negotiation would cease this argument.
-I am forced to sit here.
-Sit here and try to ignore the chains around my neck.
+A fight to take me to the death.
+I cannot, I will not, admit who I want to be victorious.
+Unfortunately this war will not be over soon.
+The collateral damage will be beyond upsetting.
+No amount of negotiation can cease this argument.
+I am forced to sit here and wait it out.
+Go on living, trying to ignore the chains around my neck.
 I long for someone to come and set me free.
-End this long-term nightmare would end.
+If only this long-term nightmare would end.
 If only there was a way it could all just go away.
 I know it's pointless thinking of the impossible.
-I don’t see the hurt ending soon.
+I don’t see the hurt ending soon, or ever.
 All I wanted was a gold medal.
-Instead I was given chains of painful thoughts.
-Thoughts that will haunt me.
-A sleepless night ahead.
-I wish I could say I will fight back.
-I wish I could say I won’t give up.
-But the future of my night is leaking eyes.
-Tears and a heavy heart.
-And if sleep shall come over me.
-Only traumatic dreams await.
-May peace find my soul.
-And I urge you to take my advice.
+Instead I was given a golden chain of anguish.
+I have countless memories that will haunt me.
+Sleepless nights are a usual occurrence for me.
+I wish I could say I will continue fighting back.
+I wish I could say I will never give up.
+It's hard when the future of my nights is leaking eyes.
+Tears and a heavy heart weigh me down.
+If sleep comes over me, only traumatic dreams await.
+May peace someday find my soul.
+Until then, I urge you to take my advice.
 Never lust over a gold medal.
-Even the most appealing things in life are hiding.
+You never know what the pretty things in life are hiding.
 A smile can hide a world of hurt.
 Nothing can guarantee your happiness.